Who we are

 There are two territorial local authorities within Te Whatu Ora Lakes boundaries – Rotorua Lakes and Taupō.

-The board and executive offices of Te Whatu Ora Lakes are located in Rotorua on the Rotorua Hospital campus.
+The executive offices of Te Whatu Ora Lakes are located in Rotorua on the Rotorua Hospital campus.

 What we do